radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 1. If you haven’t already done so, make a copy/backup of the existing ZooKeeper home location.

 1. Copy the following folders from the new version (that you unzipped in step 2) to the existing setup:
-/bin/                      (copy)
+ * /bin/                   (copy)
-/setup/                  (remove from target first – remove all jars, then copy) /zookeeper/bin/     (remove from target first, then copy) /zookeeper/docs/  (remove from target first, then copy) /zookeeper/lib/      (remove from target first, then copy) /jdk/                       (remove from target first, then copy)
+ * /setup/                 (remove from target first – remove all jars, then copy)
+ * /zookeeper/bin/         (remove from target first, then copy)
+ * /zookeeper/conf         (copy and replace the files in the target)"
+ * /zookeeper/docs/        (remove from target first, then copy)
+ * /zookeeper/lib/         (remove from target first, then copy)
+ * /jdk/                   (remove from target first, then copy)

 1. Delete the temporary folder that you unzipped the new ZooKeeper version to in step 2.